-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact I. AESTHETICS Would the project: a) Have a substantial adverse effect on a scenic vista? Ø b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-M c) Substantially degrade the existing visual character or quality of the site and its surroundings? Ø d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? Ø a) Review of the state scenic highways administered by Caltrans determined that none of the roadways adjacent to the Project site are designated as state scenic highways.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact I. AESTHETICS Would the project: a) Have a substantial adverse effect on a scervista? nic Ø b) Substantially damage scenic resource including, but not limited to, trees, resource outcroppings, and historic buildings within state scenic highway? ock Ø c) Substantially degrade the existing visit character or quality of the site and surroundings? Ø d) Create a new source of substantial light glare which would adversely affect day nighttime views in the area? Ø a) Review of the state scenic highways administered by Caltrans determined that none of the roadways adjacent to the Project site are designated as state scenic highways.
 Project development would not result in the obstruction of federal, state or locally classified scenic vistas, or formally classified scenic resources.
 Project development would not damage scenic resources, including trees, rock outcroppings, and historic buildings within a state scenic highway.